Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 }
 ```

-The CredentialRequestDefinition contains 2 optional schemas in its specification section:
+The CredentialRequestDefinition contains two optional schemas in its specification section:

-* one to define which information are required from the consumer and how to display them on the screen: **schema**
+* **schema** - to define the information that is required from the consumer and how it is displayed on the screen.
-* one for sending information back to the consumer: **provision**
+* **provision** - for sending information back to the consumer.

-Those two schemas follows the component framework describe in the [Highlight](#highlights) section.
+Those above two schemas follow the component framework describe in the [Highlight](#highlights) section.

-Once the credential is created, the consumer is able to see the supplied information as well as the provisioned information (if any) by opening the credential detail screen and navigating to the Credential value section.
+Once the credential is created, the consumer can see the supplied information as well as the provisioned information (if any) by opening the *credential detail* page and navigating to the **Credential value** section.

 ### CredentialRequestDefinition samples

-Sample consumer giving the Javascript origin values and provider return the information provisioned (APIKey credential) in an encrypted value.
+Sample of the consumer giving the Javascript origin values and the provider returning the information provisioned (APIKey credential) in an encrypted value:

 ```json
 {